Pyxidatol-C/Xample/README.md

     2

+The first line of the file serves as the header, which allows `xample.py` to recognize if the samples are already saved.

-There is 1 test case:
+The following lines describe a test case:

 - the input is the part in between the input token `Exemple d'entrée` and the output token `Exemple de sortie`: "1\n"
-- the output is between between the output token `Exemple de sortie` and the stop token end of file: "2\n"
+- the expected output is between between the output token `Exemple de sortie` and the stop token end of file: "2\n"

 Note:
 - **empty lines are ignored**